 It’s important to keep things in perspective.
 One of the greatest sources of stress is the fear of not meeting expectations.
 If you perceive an upcoming event as a validation of your reputation and self-worth, this is putting far too much pressure on your shoulders.

-During the Olympics, how often do we hear a competitor say that they feel like they’ve let their entire country down?
+During the Olympics, too often we hear a competitor say that they feel they’ve let their entire country down?
 How can anyone hope to perform well with this type of self-imposed pressure riding on the shoulders?

 It is critical to distinguish between who you are as a person from who you are as a competitor/performer.
 A great result does not make you a great person; a disappointing result does not make you a failure as a person.
 The ability to distinguish between what you can and can’t control is critical.

 Trust in your ability and training.

 Prepare the best you can.
 Perform the best you can.